hellbox/srob-migration/content/reviews/new-years-day.md

 name = "New Years Day"
 title = "New Years Day"
 dek = "The first day of the year is a weird holiday \u2014 part future, part past.
-Noy Holland's new novel Bird demonstrates the problem with giving the past too much power." type = "Review"facebookauto = "The first day of the year is a weird holiday \u2014 part future, part past.
+Noy Holland's new novel Bird demonstrates the problem with giving the past too much power." type = "Review" facebookauto = "The first day of the year is a weird holiday \u2014 part future, part past.
 Noy Holland's new novel Bird demonstrates the problem with giving the past too much power." twitterauto = "Noy Holland's new novel Bird demonstrates the problem with giving the past too much power." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/bird.md"]